Listing Price: Now €138,000

 Bedroom 1 – 3 x 2.7m fitted with air conditioning and light with integral fan.

-Bedroom 2 – 3.7 x 2.4m fitted with air conditioning and light with integral fan.
+Bedroom 2 – 3.7 x 2.4m fitted with air conditioning and light with an integral fan.

 Bathroom 3.7 x 1.6m comprising of bath, with shower over, a frosted glass shower screen, vanity unit, bidet, WC. and heated towel rail.